541 878-4020 MaxFlow air filter sales

 About MaxFlow Foam Chainsaw Filters

-Reasonably priced, washable and reusable, and requiring minimal maintenance, the MaxFlow foam filter consistently outperforms other filters.
+MaxFlow filters are reasonably priced, washable and reusable, and require minimal maintenance.
+The MaxFlow foam filter out performs all other chainsaw filters.

 Copyright © 2026 MaxFlow Filters - All Rights Reserved.